If you have children with learning disabilities, here’s how to help them face educational obstacles, and make school go much more smoothly.

 Your public school district should offer you a free evaluation.
 Or, you can opt to pay for the test yourself.
 “They can be costly, but they can also be more comprehensive, and the professional may be able to rule in or out other reasons why your child is underperforming, such as ADHD or an emotional difficulty such as depression or anxiety,” Branstetter says.

 Based on the results of these tests, your child may qualify for special education.
-Under the Individuals with Disabilities Education Act, schools are required to evaluate kids with special educational needs, and provide specialized services to meet those needs.
+Under the Individuals with Disabilities Education Act, schools are required to evaluate kids with special educational needs, and provide specialized services to children with learning disabilities.
 You can help by writing a formal request letter to the school, and by being an advocate for your child throughout the process.
 “You have ‘behind the scenes’ knowledge of your child’s struggles and the interventions you have already tried, which can build support for extra help,” Branstetter says.

 As part of these special education services, the school will provide your child with an Individualized Education Program.
 This document will describe your child’s current performance, educational goals, and what modifications and other services the school will provide to help her achieve those goals.